🚀

 You could use your existing protobuffers and extend them with Semaphore annotations.
 Include the Maestro annotations inside your project to get started.

-The Semaphore proto annotations are available inside the git repo.
+The Semaphore proto annotations are available inside the .
 You could simple clone the repo and include the annotations inside your project.

 If you do not want to store certain options inside your protobuffers.
-The options could be overridden through service selectors.
+The options could be overridden through .

 package proto;